 If you insist on covering your outdoor unit there are a variety of options and covers available.
 Although it may look a bit janky, a compromise could be a piece of plywood across the top of your outdoor unit.
 It is inexpensive, will keep out most debris, and leaves the sides open to keep moisture and small creatures out.

-There are also mesh air-conditioner covers available that don’t block air flow as well as a product called A Kool Kap air conditioner lid, which is designed to keep out leaves, dirt, and debris.
+There are also mesh air-conditioner covers available that don’t block airflow as well as a product called A Kool Kap air conditioner lid, which is designed to keep out leaves, dirt, and debris.

-If you do cover your air conditioner make sure you only cover the top to prevent leaves and debris from falling inside the unit.
+If you do cover your air conditioner, make sure you only cover the top to prevent leaves and debris from falling inside the unit.

 Ultimately, there is no perfect answer.
 Frankly, it’s really up to you, the homeowner.
 It’s America.
 You have a choice!

 The best way to treat your A/C unit is to have it regularly serviced by a certified premier HVAC technician from Bonney.
 We’ll do a thorough inspection of all of your central air conditioning systems.
 We’ll even clean out the leaves and debris that accumulate in your outdoor unit during fall and winter.
+Our professionals can also help you prepare for winter with furnace tune-ups, furnace repairs, new heater installation.